Vision 2000 (Chattanooga): History

-In October 1969, Walter Cronkite declared Chattanooga the "dirtiest city in America" in a news broadcast, due to heavy pollution and smog from industrialization.
+In the later 19th century, Chattanooga became one of the first industrial powerhouses in the Southern United States.
+In the 1960s and 1970s, the city began to suffer from the effects of deindustrialization, with many manufacturing jobs lost.
+The city had also long suffered from heavy pollution from industrial plants.
+The mountainous terrain exacerbated the problem, trapping pollutants that would settle over the city.
+In October 1969, Walter Cronkite declared Chattanooga the "dirtiest city in America" in a news broadcast.
 Residents sometimes had to drive with headlights on during the day in order to see through the smog.

 In 1984, Chattanooga Venture invited citizens to participate in devising Vision 2000, with the goal of addressing the effects of industrialization and improving Chattanooga as a place to live.
 Vision 2000 collaborated with another local group, the Moccasin Bend Task Force, to produce the 1985 "Tennessee Riverpark Master Plan", focusing on the Tennessee River as a potential center of revitalization.

 James Rouse, an influential urban planner and philanthropist, praised Venture and its Vision 2000 as an example to cities across the country, saying "[I sense] a very impressive spirit here that something is going to happen in this city."